What Politics Will Look Like in a Post-Virus World

 There is nothing that biologically or practically sets her apart from you and me, besides the fact that everyone agrees she is the Queen and treats her as such.

-That is the general convention and as long as no one changes it, it exists and applies.
+That is the general convention.
+As long as no one changes it, it exists and applies.

 All political and hierarchical structures are built on this principle of conventions (understand: they only exist as long as everyone believes they do).